Gell-Mann–Nishijima formula: Formula

 The original form of the Gell-Mann–Nishijima formula is:

 This equation was originally based on empirical experiments.
 It is now understood as a result of the quark model.
 In particular, the electric charge Q of a quark or hadron particle is related to its isospin I3 and its hypercharge Y via the relation:

 Since the discovery of charm, top, and bottom quark flavors, this formula has been generalized.
 It now takes the form:

 where Q is the charge, I3 the 3rd-component of the isospin, B the baryon number, and S, C, B′, T are the strangeness, charm, bottomness and topness numbers.

 Expressed in terms of quark content, these would become:

 By convention, the flavor quantum numbers (strangeness, charm, bottomness, and topness) carry the same sign as the electric charge of the particle.
 So, since the strange and bottom quarks have a negative charge, they have flavor quantum numbers equal to −1.
 And since the charm and top quarks have positive electric charge, their flavor quantum numbers are +1.

 From a quantum chromodynamics point of view, the Gell-Mann–Nishijima formula and its generalized version can be derived using an approximate SU(3) flavour symmetry because the charges can be defined using the corresponding conserved Noether currents.

+Weak interaction analog

+In 1961 Sheldon Glashow proposed a relation similar formula would also apply to the weak interaction:

+Here the charge $Q$ is related to the projection of weak isospin $T_3$ and the hypercharge $Y$.